 Missouri Teacher Interview

 Frequently Asked Questions

 Question: How can I become a substitute teacher in Missouri?

-1. Missouri State Department of Education: http://dese.mo.gov/educator-quality/certification
+1. Missouri State Department of Education: https://dese.mo.gov/educator-quality/certification

 2. Projections Central, Long Term Occupational Projections: https://projectionscentral.org/Projections/LongTerm